 The Hapilife Contemporary Kitchen Tap comes with two flexible pipes (UK standard), a detailed instruction manual and the company’s 10-year warranty plan.

-Click here to buy the Hapilife Contemporary Kitchen Tap.
+Click here to buy the Hapilife Contemporary Kitchen Tap, or shop deals on eBay.

 A chrome kitchen tap from Bristan that we’re told is an absolute breeze to install.
 It has a dual lever control with smooth turning, along with ceramic disc valves.
 This kitchen tap is suitable for both low pressure and high pressure systems and is finished off with a high-shine, chrome exterior.